sradc/sradc.github.io/_posts/2023-11-26-gridnotes.md

 - [Orca](https://wiki.xxiivv.com/site/orca.html) <- a two-dimensional programming language for making music
 - Infinite 2D canvas tools such as Excalidraw, Obsidian canvas, Miro, Lucidchart, Freeform etc.

----

-Edit: seen that the name is already in use